 Interact Clients provides embedded integration to your Perceptive Content documents from within business and collaboration applications.
-Perceptive Software offers several Interact Clients, such as Interact for Epic and Interact for Office.
 The integration method depends on the type of application.
 For example, Interact for Epic uses HL7 messages to handle the communication between Epic and the Perceptive Content Server.
 For product technical specifications and system requirements, refer to Product Technical Specifications.